NuLeaf Naturals Review

 How much CBD should I take?
 It’s a question we hear a lot.
-There’s also not a clear answer.
-We even asked a couple experts if they’d help us with dosing guidelines, and they said there wasn’t enough concrete information to inform a definitive article.
-So, what follows are a few suggestions and warnings to help you work toward the right CBD dose.
+The trouble is, there’s not a clear answer.
+We even asked a couple experts if they’d help us with dosing guidelines, and they said there wasn’t enough information available.
+So, what follows are a few suggestions to help you work toward the right CBD dose.

-Keep in mind that your number depends on several factors and may require trial and error.
+Keep in mind your dose depends on several factors and may require trial and error.
 This means it’s important to start low and increase slowly.

 Two things to know about CBD products to help you pick the right dose.

 First, products are labeled with a concentration.
 This number is the amount of CBD in the bottle, usually noted in milligrams.

 Second, products are labeled with a serving size.
 A brand will tell you the milligrams of CBD in a serving size, or you will have to do some math to get the milligrams in a single serving using the total servings in the bottle.
 Some brands give you an exact break down of mg of CBD in portions of their dropper.
 Rosebud CBD (a staff favorite) comes with handy serving cards in each order.

 A popular online post suggests you find your dose of CBD by taking “1–6MG of CBD for every 10 pounds of body weight based on the individual’s level of pain.”